-Unless the Certificate Subscriber has already been identified, by the RA Network, as described in section 3.2 of the CPS, validation of Certificate requests will require the Certificate Subscriber to present himself to a Local Registration Authority (LRA).
-The LRA performs the Subscribers identification and authentication and guarantees the accuracy at the time of registration of all information contained in the certificate request as sent to the Central Registration Authority.
-The LRA also guarantees that the Subscriber of the certificate (as well as the Subject of the Certificate in case these entities are different) has (have) been duly registered and that all required verifications have been performed prior to his successful registration leading to the Certificate issuance.
+Validation of Certificate requests will require the Certificate Subscriber to present himself to LuxTrust, acting as Local Registration Authority (LRA) for the LuxTrust Global Root CA. The LRA performs the Subscribers identification and authentication and guarantees the accuracy at the time of registration of all information contained in the certificate.
+The LRA also guarantees that the Subscriber of the certificate (as well as the Subject of the Certificate in case these entities are different) has (have) been duly registered and that all required verifications have been performed prior to his successful registration leading to CA Certificate issuance.